-- a small business taxpayer and are not an STS taxpayer, or - a non-individual taxpayer incurring deductible nonbusiness expenditure.
+- a small business taxpayer and are not an STS taxpayer or - a non-individual taxpayer incurring deductible non-business expenditure.

-For more information on the transitional rules that apply to small business taxpayers who are not in the STS, see page 9 of chapter 6 and on the rules that apply to other taxpayers, see page 12 of chapter 7 and page 16 of chapter 8.
+For more information on the transitional rules that apply to small business taxpayers who are not in the STS, see page 9 chapter 6 and on the rules that apply to other taxpayers, see page 11 chapter 7 and page 14 chapter 8.

 Prepaid expenditure incurred under certain managed investments ('tax shelter' arrangements) is not eligible for the 12-month rule or transitional treatment.
-For more information about tax shelter arrangements, see page 3 of chapter 2.
+For more information about tax shelter arrangements, see page 3 chapter 2.

 Certain prepaid expenditure incurred under an investment in a plantation forestry managed agreement is eligible for the 12-month rule.
-For more information see page 5 of chapter 3.
+For more information see page 5 chapter 3.